MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

    ![The WebView Browser Prefab with assigned variables in Unity's Inspector](./hololens2-images/unity_webview_connect_prefabs.png)

 1. Test the scene in the Editor.
 Now that everything is wired up in your scene, you should be able to play the scene inside Unity.
-Try testing out the scene by entering a new URL into the field<!--todo: what field?  give name of field/UI control label, or some description/location in window; the Address bar?--> (must be a complete URL), then pressing the **Go** button.
+Try testing out the scene by entering a new URL into the Address field (must be a complete URL), and then clicking the **Go** button.
 Make sure the **Back** button works, as well.

 To support input within the WebView itself, we'll make the additional changes discussed below.